zoliszabo/rector-docker-composer/README.md

 # Rector Docker Composer Package

-A Composer-based wrapper for running [Rector](https://getrector.com/) via Docker.
+A wrapper Composer library for running [Rector](https://getrector.com/) via Docker.
 This package provides a convenient way to use Rector without requiring PHP or Rector to be installed locally on your system.

 ## What is this?